Tagua (tahg-wah) nuts are the dried seeds of the Tagua palm. They

 are known as 'vegetable ivory' because they are similar in

-are native to Central and South America they have been exported
+is native to Central and South America it has been exported

-to Africa where they are often used as a substitute for elephant
+to Africa where it is often used as a substitute for elephant

 ivory.
-These seeds were exported to China, then carved and dyed.
+These seeds were exported to China from Africa, then carved and dyed.

-Each piece has a symbol carved on the bottom that means good fortune.
+Each piece has a symbol carved on the bottom that, I was told, means good fortune.